Collaborators: Laura Migueláñez,

 And third, the house’s domestic interior attests to the radically different generational sensitivities that have constituted the boom.
-In the interior of Bellavista 21, large amounts of traditional, Castilian craftwork produced by Maria Luisa, which recall the rural origins of the family, are placed alongside signature design objects acquired per the suggestion of Maria and Jaume’s sons.
+In the interior of the Real Estate Boom House, large amounts of traditional, Castilian craftwork produced by Maria Lluïsa, which recall the rural origins of the family, are placed alongside signature design objects acquired per the suggestion of Maria Lluïsa and Jaume’s sons.

 The intervention attempts to highlight these three conditions through a single operation.
 The staircase was archaeologically restored using old Castilian craft techniques mixed with new technologies that highlight the original materials and details.
 As if they were ruins, these boom remnants are filled with plants to serve as a substitute to the house’s endangered back views of the fields, soon to disappear.

 At a moment when Spanish economy has recovered to a 2008 pre-crisis level, discussions on the alliance between real estate practices and architecture has resurfaced in Spain.
 Inscribed within this context, the Real Estate Boom House seeks to intervene in—rather than erase, ignore or hide— the legacy of this alliance.